-Logista has an Corporate Internal Audit Directorate with functional dependence on the Chairman of the Audit and Control Committee, composed by 8 employees, and a budget item for outsourcing Audit services in France.
+Logista has a Corporate Internal Audit Directorate with functional dependence on the Chairman of the Audit and Control Committee, composed by 9 employees.

 Its Internal Audit Policy, approved by the Board in 2015, and updated in 2021, after the proposal of the Audit and Control Committee, defines the purpose, authority and responsibility of the activity of Internal Auditing, and its position within the organisation.
 Within the responsibilities of the said function, the following competencies (among others), are established: